Somnid/webrott/part6/maps.md

 -----
 - TEd (Tile Editor) is id's tile map editor, created by John Romero.
 ROTT uses TEd version 5.
 - While JS devs usually don't bother, because things have known lengths I preallocate my arrays with the array constructor
+- I also create array-utils.js that contains some helpers for dealing with the map block data

+So now we at least have all the map meta data.
+Next time we might actually start getting a representation of the map.